zowe/docs-site/docs/extend/extend-apiml/onboard-micronaut-enabler.md

         is the ID of your service

 2. Add SSL resolving properties as shown in the following example.
 Ensure to structure the nested objects within `apiml.service`  as arrays.
-Ensure to include `-` before `enabled` thereby indicating the first element of the array.
+Be sure to include `-` before `enabled` thereby indicating the first element of the array.

 **Example:**